projectchrono/chrono/src/chrono_sensor/README.md

  - NVIDIA GPU (required)
 	 - tested on Maxwell and later
  - OptiX (required)
-	 - 6.0.0 or 6.5.0
+	 - 6.5.0 suggested
- - Cuda (required)
+ - CUDA (required)
-	 - 10.2 (tested on Linux and Windows)
+	 - tested with CUDA 10.2
-	 - 10.1?
- - GLFW >= 3.? (required)
+ - GLFW >= 3.0 (required)
- - GLEW >= ?? (required)
+ - GLEW >= 1.0 (required)
- - openGL >= ?? (required)
+ - openGL (required)
  - TensorRT (optional)
      - tested with TensorRT 7.0.0
-     - using TensorRT 7.0.0 requires use of OptiX 6.5
+     - if using TensorRT, make sure to use OptiX 6.5 since 6.0 ships with additional version of cuDNN
      - need to explicitly enable TensorRT in cmake by setting USE_TENSOR_RT=ON (default: USE_TENSOR_RT=OFF)

 ## CMake and Build Notes
  - Recommended to build and NOT install.
 Use the build directory rather than installing to a system directory
+ - set OptiX install path to root of where OptiX libraries are located
- - OptiX cmake paths that must be set
+	 - Required OptiX paths (set manually if not found automatically by CMake)
-	 - liboptix.so
+   - liboptix library
-	 - liboptixu.so
+	 - liboptixu library
-	 - liboptix_prime.so
+	 - liboptix_prime library
-	 - optix include path: path to included directory that contains files such as optix.h
+	 - OptiX include path (path to included directory that contains files such as optix.h)
+ - USE_CUDA_NVRTC (default=OFF)
+   - Set USE_CUDA_NVRTC=ON to allow runtime generation of ray tracing (RT) programs
+ - USE_TENSOR_RT (default=OFF)
+   - Set USE_TENSOR_RT=ON to allow use of TensorRT in sensor module
+   - set TensorRT libaries and include directory accordingly if enabled

 ## Getting started with the demos
  - demo_SEN_buildtest
 	 - builds if Chrono_Sensor and Build_Demos are enabled
-	 - includes falling objects and camera sensor.
+	 - includes falling objects, camera and lidar sensors.
 A filter graph is added to the camera(s) that displays the original render, converts to greyscale, then displays greyscale image
  - demo_SEN_HMWMV
 	 - only builds if Chrono_Sensor, Build_Demos, Chrono_Vehicle, and Chrono_Irrlicht are enabled
 	 - runs a chrono vehicle with multiple sensor attached to the vehicle.
 This is the starting point for a typical autonomous vehicle simulation.
- - demo_SEN_sedan
-	 - sedan demo for running a simulation along Park St. in Madison, WI.
-Mesh from Asher Elmquist is needed to run in simulation properly
  - demo_SEN_lidar
      - shows how to create a lidar and attach it to a chrono body.
 It also demonstrates a few lidar filters for turning the raw data into a point cloud and accessing both the raw data and point cloud
  - demo_SEN_camera